Skip to main content

 • A Make account.

-• Access to your AI Assistant’s dashboard.
+• Access to your AI Agent’s dashboard.

 Setting Up Make Step By Step

 Before configuring the tool in our app, you need to create a "Scenario" (an automated workflow) in Make.
-After setting up your Scenario in Make, you'll need to configure the corresponding tool in your AI Assistant's dashboard.
+After setting up your Scenario in Make, you'll need to configure the corresponding tool in your AI Agent's dashboard.

 1. Log into Make and click the Create a New Scenario button.